2014 Confirmed Clinicians

 Dan Forrest was born in Elmira, NY, in 1978.
 He holds B.Mus and M.Mus degrees in piano performance from Bob Jones University, and a DMA in composition from the University of Kansas.
 His catalog of church music and concert music includes choral, instrumental, chamber, orchestral, and wind band works.
 His choral works, published with multiple publishers, have received numerous awards and distinctions, and have been performed in venues across the country including Carnegie Hall and the Lincoln Center.
 Dan currently divides his time between his compositional endeavors and his duties as Department Head of Music Theory and Composition at Bob Jones University.

-David and his wife Emily live in Huntsville, Tx where he serves the Church as a full-time songwriter, worship leader, and vocalist.
-He has travelled itinerantly for the last 14 years leading worship and speaking at conventions, conferencing, student camps and events, including The 2013 NAMB SENT Conference & The 2013 Frequency EQUIP Worship conference.
-Locally, he serves his home church, University Heights Baptist, in worship frequently but spends most of his time locally investing as The Director of TRUTH, a college mid-week worship experience for Sam Houston State students where he is the primary teacher on a weekly basis.
+David and his wife Emily live in Huntsville, TX, where he serves the Church as a full-time songwriter, worship leader, and vocalist.
+He has traveled itinerantly for the last 14 years leading worship and speaking at conventions, conferencing, student camps and events, including the 2013 NAMB SENT Conference & the 2013 Frequency EQUIP Worship conference.
+Locally, he serves his home church, University Heights Baptist, in worship frequently but spends most of his time locally investing as the Director of TRUTH, a college mid-week worship experience for Sam Houston State students where he is the primary teacher on a weekly basis.
 David has also been a successful songwriter and producer with 6 independent recording releases as well as 3 independent projects where he was the co-producer and producer for other churches and worship leaders.
-David was most recently awarded The Male Vocalist, Male Artist, and Songwriter of The Year at the 2013 Gospel Music Association and Lifeway Resources': Immerse Conference in Nashville, TN.
-David has served previously as a Worship Pastor for churches in The Woodlands, Tx, Frisco, Tx and a Worship Associate at FBC Euless under Robert Elkins for many years.
+David was most recently awarded The Male Vocalist, Male Artist, and Songwriter of The Year at the 2013 Gospel Music Association and Lifeway Resources: Immerse Conference in Nashville, TN.
+David has served previously as a Worship Pastor for churches in The Woodlands and Frisco, TX, and was a Worship Associate at FBC Euless under Robert Elkins for many years.
 He graduated from Dallas Baptist University with a degree emphasis in Music Business.